-On June 3, 2021 and June 22, 2021, purported stockholders of Frequency filed putative class action lawsuits in the U.S. District Court for the District of Massachusetts against the Frequency and the Frequency's Chief Executive Officer, President, and Director, David Lucchino.
+On June 3, 2021 and June 22, 2021, purported stockholders of Frequency filed putative class action lawsuits in the U.S. District Court for the District of Massachusetts against Frequency and Frequency's Chief Executive Officer, President, and Director, David Lucchino.
 On March 21, 2022, the two lawsuits were consolidated into a single lawsuit, Quinones et al. v.
 Frequency Therapeutics, Inc. et al. and on May 16, 2022, Frequency's Chief Development Officer, Dr. Carl Le Bel, was added as a defendant.
 The plaintiffs alleged violations of Sections 10(b), 20(a) and Rule 10b5 of the Exchange Act due to allegedly false and misleading statements and omissions about Frequency's Phase 2a clinical trial (FX-322-202) for its product candidate FX-322 in Frequency's public disclosures between October 29, 2020 and March 22, 2021.
 The lawsuit sought, among other things, damages in connection with Frequency's allegedly artificially inflated stock price between October 29, 2020 and March 22, 2021 as a result of those allegedly false and misleading statements and omissions, as well as interest, attorneys' fees and costs.
 On March 29, 2023, Frequency's motion to dismiss was granted and the lawsuit was dismissed in its entirety.
-On April 27, 2023, Plaintiff filed a notice of appeal to the United States Court of Appeals for the First Circuit from the order dismissing the lawsuit.
-On August 2, 2023, Plaintiff-Appellant submitted its opening brief to the First Circuit.
-Frequency filed its opposition brief on October 27, 2023, and Plaintiff-Appellant filed its reply brief on December 14, 2023.
+On April 27, 2023, plaintiff filed a notice of appeal to the United States Court of Appeals for the First Circuit from the order dismissing the lawsuit.
+On August 2, 2023, plaintiff appellant submitted its opening brief to the First Circuit.
+Frequency filed its opposition brief on October 27, 2023, and plaintiff-appellant filed its reply brief on December 14, 2023.
 The First Circuit heard oral argument on January 8, 2024.
-On July 2, 2024, the First Circuit or the United States Supreme Court.
-We intend to vigorously defend against the lawsuit.
+On July 2, 2024, the First Circuit issued an opinion and judgment affirming dismissal of the lawsuit in its entirety.
+On July 18, 2024, plaintiff filed a motion in the U.S. District Court for the District of Massachusetts requesting that the court vacate its prior order and judgment dismissing the plaintiff's lawsuit.
+We filed an opposition to that motion on August 8, 2024, and on November